 4. Order the Claret on Amazon.
 We want to make it as easy as possible for our fans to get their hands on the Claret.
 We know many of you are already using Amazon, sometimes daily.
 Click here to add the Claret to your cart.

 (Please note: all shipments are weather dependent, in order to protect the wine.
 We will try to ship as fast as we can, but we won’t ever put your wine at risk for heat or cold damage.)

 (Also note: due to Amazon’s charges, we’ve had to price the Claret slightly higher on Amazon than it is priced in our webstore.
-We would prefer you purchased it in our tasting room or on our website, but we love how easy it is to purchase wine in Amazon, and wanted to make this an option for our fans as well.)
+We would prefer you purchase it in our tasting room or on our website, but we love how easy it is to purchase wine on Amazon, and wanted to make this an option for our fans as well.)

-In honor of our newest Claret vintage, we’ve made short video that shows all meticulous decision that go into making this wine.
+In honor of our newest Claret vintage, we've made a short video that shows all the meticulous decisions that go into making this wine.

 Finally, we would like to say a huge thank you to our winemaking team, our tasting room staff, and all of our fans.
 We love making wine for you.
 We hope you enjoy the new vintage of Claret, and look forward to sharing a glass and spending time with you soon.

 - Matthews Winery